 If you’re looking for a Total War to start with and you also enjoy a setting that spans across hundreds of years in Japan, Shogun 2 might be a good starting point.

 From Thrones of Britannia to Shogun 2, this is how I would rank the Total War games up until now.
-With Three Kingdoms just a couple of months away, I’ll be interested to see if Shogun 2 can hold its #1 spot.
+With Three Kingdoms just a couple of months away (at the time of writing), I’ll be interested to see if Shogun 2 can hold its #1 spot.
 If TK is as good as I think its going to be, I don’t think Shogun 2 stands much of a chance, but we’ll just have to wait and see.